-Prospective investors and their advisors are invited to ask questions of, receive answers and obtain additional information from the Company concerning the Company and the Project, the terms and conditions of an investment in the Company and any other relevant matters including, but not limited to, additional information necessary to verify the accuracy of the information set forth herein, to the extent the Company possesses such information or can acquire it without unreasonable effort or expense.
+Prospective investors and their advisors are invited to ask questions of, receive answers and obtain additional Information from the Company concerning the Company and the Project, the terms and conditions of an investment in the Company and any other relevant matters including, but not limited to, additional information necessary to verify the accuracy of the Information set forth herein, to the extent the Company possesses such information or can acquire it without unreasonable effort or expense.
 Prospective investors or their advisors having questions or desiring additional information should contact the Company as follows:

-Jason A. Hobson 742 Hana Highway, Paia, Hawaii 96779 (213) 235-9191 jason@domusd.com
+Jason A. Hobson 742 Hana Highway, Pala, Hawali 96779 (213) 235-9191 jason@domusd.com k

-Appendix A TEACH Center Functional Description of Facilities
+Append dix A TEACH Center Functional Description of Facilities

-Description Benefit/Functions Square Feet Acreage Center for Agriculture & Permaculture (5 Greenhouses, Barn/Warehouse, Fields & Edible landscaping) 32,000 13 Center for Living Technologies, Local Economy & The Regenerative Society This center focuses on researching, developing, prototyping, demonstrating and teaching new "Living Technologies" in the areas of 1) water conservation, purification & healing, 2) energy efficiency & storage, 3) renewable energy generation, 4) increased organic crop yields and agricultural productivity, 5) organic and value-adding pest control, 6) utilization and upcycling of waste for energy, building materials and soil amendment, 7) soil & water remediation, 8) increasing supply efficiency, 9) reduction of greenhouse gasses, 10) ecosystemic & bio wellness.
-15,000 2 Center for the Study of Hawaiian and Other Native Land Use Practices The Center will demonstrate how the Hawaiian ahupua'a concept of land use can provide guidance to land stewardship in the future.
+Description on Benefit/Functions Acreage Center for Agriculture & Permaculture (5 Greenhouses, Bam/Warehouse, Fields & Edible landscaping) A portfolio farm of organic foods, phyto-medicines and bio-fuel feed stocks.
+The organic crops will be utilized to feed community members and for the onsite organic restaurant.
+This will also serve as facility for agricultural education, training and certification, including permaculture design and farming, biofuel crops and processing, and ethno botanical and theme gardens that provide plants and herbs for health, healing, beauty and quality of life.
+There will also be demonstrations of integrated systems, roof top gardens, vertical gardens, hydroponics, seaponics and aquaponics.
+32,000 13 Center for Living Technologies, Local Economy & The Regenerative Society This center focuses on researching, developing, prototyping, demonstrating and teaching new "Living Technologies" in the areas of 1) water conservation, purification & healing, 2) energy efficiency & storage, 3) renewable energy generation, 4) increased organic crop yields and agricultural productivity, 5) organic and value-adding pest control, 6) utilization and upcycling of waste for energy, building materials and soil amendment, 7) soil & water remediation, 8) increasing supply efficiency, 9) reduction of greenhouse gasses, 10) ecosystemic & bio wellness.
+15,000 2 Center for the Study of Hawaiian and Other Native Land Use Practices e Study of d Other Native actices The Center will demonstrate how the Hawaiian ahupua'a concept of land use can provide guidance to land stewardship in the future.
 It will showcase the spiritual and natural forces that made this system successful.
 Other native wisdoms from around the world will also be integrated into the program for the Center, which will focus on the preservation, integration and evolution of the ahupua'a and other native wisdom.
 The Center will provide a platform for those philosophies that result in the thriving of people, animals, land, and ocean.
-5,000 1 Optimal Wellness, Spa & Personal Development Center Health Club, Spa, Natural Fitness, Hydrotherapy, Basketball, Volleyball & Water Sports, Diet & Nutrition, Counseling, Mindfulness/Yoga, Relationships, Embracing Diversity 23,000 0.5 Amphitheater, Stage and Park Cultural events such as music, theatre, dance, drum circles, inspiring speakers, food fairs & community gatherings 5,000 2 Conference Facility onference Facility Multi-Purpose facility to hold larger indoor events such as workshops, local trade events, town-hall meetings, movies, performance art, trade shows, conferences and think tanks 1 Youth Camp 🔹 Applied and practical education, experiences and gatherings focused on K-12 that provide youth an opportunity to engage with nature and society and develop skills that will help them transform the world, start eco- socially responsible companies and/or prepare themselves for meaningful work in the regenerative economy 6,000 1
+1 Optimal Wellness, Spa & Personal Development Center mal Wellness, Spa & Health Club, Spa, Natural Fitness, Hydrotherapy, Basketball, Volleyball & Water Sports, Diet & Nutrition, Counseling, Mindfulness/Yoga, Relationships, Embracing Diversity 0.5 Amphitheater, Stage and Park heater, Stage and Cultural events such as music, theatre, dance, drum circles, inspiring speakers, food fairs & community gatherings 2 Conference Facility erence Facility Multi-Purpose facility to hold larger indoor events such as workshops, local trade events, town-hall meetings, movies, performance art, trade shows, conferences and think tanks 1 Applied and practical education, experiences and gatherings focused on K-12 that provide youth an opportunity to engage with nature and society and develop skills that will help them transform the world, start eco- socially responsible companies and/or prepare themselves for meaningful work in the regenerative economy 1